DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 ![How Scientific Management is Applied, via Google Books from https://philadelphiaencyclopedia.org/archive/scientific-management/](https://philadelphiaencyclopedia.org/wp-content/uploads/2014/12/Time-manager-with-stopwatch-resize--575x567.png)

 Note:
 - Taylor started in a steel mill.
-He timed workers and instructed and paid workers to use the methods that were the most productive and efficient.
+- He timed workers and instructed and paid workers to use the methods that were the most productive and efficient.
-- He introduced the idea that managers should do the thinking to find the best way to perform a job and the workers should focus solely laboring as instructed.
+- He introduced the idea that managers should do the thinking to find the best way to perform a job and the workers should focus solely on laboring as instructed.

 ✅ Positive legacy